Can I have an over-ride? I really need one.

 You can major in anything you want to.
 Successful law students have majored in political science, history, business. criminal justice, agriculture, art, etc. However, the Department of Social Sciences now offers a "Legal Studies" track for both the BA and BS in Political Science.
 This track was developed specifically to prepare students to do well on the LSAT exam and enter the best law schools available to them.
 If you are interested in a legal career, it would be worth you while to talk to Dr. Jeff Justice, our Legal Studies advisor.

 Do I really need to take a foreign language to get a degree in history?

 Yes.
 The history degree is a Bachelor of Arts degree and all such degrees require a foreign language.
-You may earn a Bachelor of Science degree in Political Science without having to take foreign language courses.
+You may earn Bachelor of Science degrees in Political Science or Sociology without having to take foreign language courses.

 I probably will want to teach some day, but I don't want to take Education classes right now.
 Can I do this?

 Yes.
 You can earn a regular B.A. degree in history without teacher certification.
 Then, once you graduate, you can participate in any number of alternative certification programs offered by the TEA, District Service Centers, and universities such as Tarleton in order to earn your teacher certification.

 Can I major in Philosophy?

 No. The best you can do is minor in this subject.